thanhbc/projectmarket/README.md

 # projectmarket
-This is demo how to build your own market like google play store.
+This demo is show you how to build your own market like google play store.
 Enjoy :)